at Biology of Pitvipers 4

 Education and outreach are essential components of any conservation program, especially for those working with maligned, misunderstood animals that pose a potential threat to the public.
 As lifelong pitviper enthusiasts, it may be difficult to relate to snake-averse people.
 However, we often find ourselves interacting with the public and want to be effective advocates.
 This forum will facilitate a discussion about this important, and often overlooked, aspect of conservation.

-- A panel discussion with people who have extensive experience with various forms of outreach about pitvipers; and
+Dr. Emily Taylor will moderate a discussion with people who have extensive experience with various forms of outreach about pitvipers.
+Confirmed panelists include: